Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include expanding e-commerce capabilities, investing in sustainable practices, and developing new product lines.
+Recent Initiatives: Recent initiatives include expanding its e-commerce presence, focusing on sustainability, and launching new product lines.

 Summary